IMAP-Science-Operations-Center/imap_L3_processing/README.md

 `docker run --rm -it --volume="$(pwd)/spice_kernels:/mnt/spice" $(docker build -q .) --instrument swapi --level l3a --start_date 20240813 --end_date 20240813 --version v001 --dependency """[{'instrument':'swapi', 'data_level':'l2', 'descriptor':'fake-menlo-5-sweeps', 'version':'v001'}]"""`

-There is also a run_local_docker.sh that will execute the above command for you.
+Alternatively running run_local_docker.sh  will execute the above command for you:

+`./run_local_docker.sh`

+## Getting data from Dev data from SDC
+We created a tool to retrieve the latest data from the SDC to assist with testing.
+The tool takes in command line arguements the instrument level and number of files to retrieve.
+For example:

+`python fetch_latest_data.py --instrument swapi --level l3a --count 2`

+This will copy the cdf files into your repo folder under data folder.